-Average Filter in Affinity Photo Tutorial
+How To Use Average Filter In Affinity Photo Tutorial | Graphicxtras

-The average blur filter in Affinity Photo can be found in the filter menu under the blur menu category
+The average filter in Affinity Photo can be found in the filter menu under the blur menu category

-The average filter in Affinity Photo is only found in the filters menu, it not available as a live filter layer unfortunately (not all are).
-The average filter can be used on all images and if the image is fairly bluish then the end result of the blur will be a solid blue hich does not sound very useful.
+It can be used with all kinds of images as well as the presets.
+It is only found in the filters menu, it not available as a live filter layer unfortunately (not all are).
+It can be used on all images and if the image is fairly bluish then the end result of the blur will be a solid blue which does not sound very useful.

-Another alternative is to duplicate the current image and then apply the average filter to that and then use the blending modes to blend the original and the average.
-You can also use the layers panel with a duplicated image by using the background image and re-sizing and reducing the top layer and then apply the average filter to the image below to create a quick same color design as a frame.
+Another alternative is to duplicate the current image and then apply the effect to that and then use the blending modes to blend the original and the effect.
+You can also use the layers panel with a duplicated image by using the background image and re-sizing and reducing the top layer and then apply the effect to the background which creates an instant frame

 It can also be applied to a channel, so go to the channels panel and select the red channel and then apply the average blur to that either by using the repeat option or using the blur menu category.
 You can also use the layer menu and fade and blending modes.
 Select the green channel in the channel panel and do much the same but perhaps use a different blending mode.
 Restore to RGB by using the button at the top of the channel panel.